 This year, the Parks Department will begin an overhaul and redesign of Library Park, for which $150,000 had been allocated two years ago by the Mayor's Office at the request of FOSEL.
 After deducting costs for design services, $115,000 will be spent on the initial improvements, details of which can be found at the Parks Department website, linked here.
 Construction is supposed to start in March 2018 and be completed in late summer, all weather permitting...the traditional Boston cautionary tale.

 Most recently, FOSEL has been able to obtain capital funding from the City of Boston and the BPL to begin a multi-phased renovation of the branch, to start with the two-phased interior renovation for FY 2018.
 (The exterior renovation/expansion will be a longer-term project that will commence with a one-year BPL-sponsored program study in the very near future, to be followed by a design study, to be followed by the funding of the project.)
-FOSEL has successfully supplemented the $132,000 BPL allocation with $50,000 in private funds raised from our board and the South End community; we exceeded our goal by about $20,000.
-These funds will be applied to the second-phase fundraising effort, the estimate for which depends on final cost estimates for the interior changes by the BPL.
+FOSEL has successfully supplemented the $132,000 BPL allocation with $50,000 in private funds raised from our board and the South End community; we exceeded our goal by more than $40,000.
+Then extra money will be applied to the second-phase fundraising effort, the estimate for which depends on final cost estimates for the interior changes by the BPL.
 We expect there will be another capital appropriation by the city in FY 2019 so we can complete to overhaul of the library's downstairs interior and turn it into a state-of-the-art branch that provides modern the library services the South End community deserves.